Last Updated 3/18/2020

-Issue: Macroprudential monitoring involves analyzing how the insurance sector is impacted by, reacts to, and contributes to financial, economic and other common risk exposures.
+Issue: Macroprudential monitoring involves analyzing how the insurance sector is impacted by, reacts to, and contributes to financial, economic, and other common risk exposures.
 Understanding these relationships is critical to maintaining strong and competitive insurance markets.
-Post financial crisis the NAIC implemented several reforms as part of our Solvency Modernization Initiative (SMI) that continue to serve us well today in achieving our regulatory responsibilities.
-In the ensuing years since the crisis, insurers have had to contend with sustained low interest rates, changing demographics and rapid advancements in communication and technology.
+Post-financial crisis, the NAIC implemented several reforms as part of the Solvency Modernization Initiative (SMI) that continue to serve well today.
+In the ensuing years since the crisis, insurers have had to contend with sustained low interest rates, changing demographics, and rapid advancements in communication and technology.
 They have responded by offering new products, adjusting investment strategies, making structural changes and expanding into new global markets.
 There are new market players, new distribution channels, and a complex web of interconnections between financial market players.

 What has not changed since the financial crisis is the intense scrutiny on the insurance sector in terms of understanding how insurers react to financial stress, and how that reaction can impact, via various risk transmission channels, policyholders, other insurers and financial market participants, and the broader public.

-The proposed new work on macroprudential measures is reflective of the state insurance regulators' commitment to ensure that the companies they regulate remain financially strong for purposes of policyholder protection.
+The macroprudential measures are reflective of state insurance regulators' commitment to ensure that the companies they regulate remain financially strong for purposes of policyholder protection.
 Macroprudential measures should also serve as a stabilizing force to contribute to financial stability, including in stressed financial markets.
 The NAIC's Macroprudential Initiative (MPI) is a logical continuation of the SMI project and should bolster the confidence of insurance consumers and investors, and further enhance the credibility of the state system of insurance regulation.

 The NAIC's MPI commenced in April 2017 when new charges were assigned to the Financial Stability Task Force by the NAIC Executive Committee.
-The goal of MPI is to consider some new or improved tools that we can use to:
+The goal of MPI is to consider some new or improved tools to:

-- Better monitor and respond to the impact of external financial and economic risks on the firms we supervise;
+- Better monitor and respond to the impact of external financial and economic risks on the insurance industry;

-- Better monitor and respond to risks emanating from or amplified by the firms we supervise that might be transmitted externally, and which may result in significant market impacts or financial, reputational, litigation or regulatory risks for the firm; and
+- Better monitor and respond to risks emanating from or amplified by the insurance industry that might be transmitted externally, and which may result in significant market impacts or financial, reputational, litigation or regulatory risks for the firm; and

 - Increase public awareness of NAIC/state monitoring capabilities regarding macroprudential trends within the US insurance sector and their implications.